 If you’re experiencing pain in your joints or noticing redness in the area, it could be from the deteriorated cartilage caused by arthritis.
-Our doctors can help identify your symptoms and provide the best treatment for your arthritis.
-We’re dedicated to ensuring you have pain relief that lasts, so you don't have to live with your arthritis pain any more.
+Our doctors can help identify your symptoms and provide the best treatment.
+We’re dedicated to ensuring you have pain relief that lasts, so you don't have to live with your joint pain any more.

 Arthritis Pain Relief

 For long-lasting arthritis pain relief, we offer regenerative medicine.
 By focusing on your natural ability to heal, regenerative medicine provides the boost you need to heal faster and more effectively.

 Symptoms can be soothed by platelet-rich plasma (PRP) treatments, a branch of regenerative medicine.
 Since platelets in your blood promote healing, a higher concentration of these cells will amplify your healing process.
 We create a concentrated serum of platelets from a small vial of your blood and then inject it at the site of your pain, whether that’s your knees, hands, discs, or elsewhere, and the platelets and growth factor will work to relieve your joint pain.

 Causes vary depending on what form of arthritis you’re suffering from.
 Rheumatoid arthritis is often caused by environmental factors or infection.
 Your genetics might play a role in diminishing your cartilage when your body produces antibodies to fight infections or diseases.

 Osteoarthritis is categorized by cartilage damage and is identified by redness, heat, and inflammation at the joint.
 As it develops further, and the cartilage is worn away, it results in more pain from the friction of raw bones rubbing on each other and degeneration of your joints.

 Fractures at joint surfaces and joint dislocations develop into post-traumatic arthritis.
 Your body secretes certain hormones following injury, which causes cartilage cells to diminish.